Arminas19/Project2/README.md

    + 6 out of the 11 warnings are 'Reassignment of (Function_Here), which is a function.
 Use 'var' or 'let' to declare bindings that may change', - tried fixing this issue by adding var but that seemed to mess up my code.
    + The last warning I got was 'Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (getRandomImage, calculateAnswer)'.
 * Left comment's for my HTML code.
+* HTML code validator says there are 18 errors all of them are alt and src attribute errors which are easy to add, but when I do it completely ruins the position of all the divs and since I'm adding a picture later, the src attributes icon appears which is unwanted.